UROP Mentor Application and Requirements

 Thank you for your interest in working with UROP students!
 Our program would not be possible without your participation.

-We will begin accepting applications for Fall 2015 - Winter 2016 in April.
-Applications will be accepted through August; those submitted by August 15th will have the largest pool of applicants.
+Applications submitted by August 15th will have the largest pool of applicants.

 The application requires the following information:

 - Project description: Describe the overall goals and purpose of this project.
 This may include the research/scholarly question, background and methods.
 Describe how the student's work fits into the overall project.